cognitiveprince/paradox_docs/getting started.md

     Step 2.
 Take the Get var block.

     Step 3.
-Take the print or val block.
+Take the print block.

     Step 4.
 Connect the blocks.